c21h27no/CSA-coursework/README.md

 # CSA-coursework
-Backup for CSA coursework with report.
-This version is official one.
-The coursework is Game of Life and Golang-based.
+To view how to do this coursework: https://github.com/yumu987/gol-skeleton This coursework is Gmae of Life and is Golang-based.
+Contributor: po21744@bristol.ac.uk Yumu Xie